 Stevie Thompson (Director)

-As an experienced facilitator, Stevie regularly runs workshops in physical theatre, mask, commedia dell’arte and devising for groups of all ages – from colleges to nurseries.
+An experienced facilitator, Stevie regularly runs workshops in physical theatre, mask, commedia dell’arte and devising for groups of all ages – from colleges to nurseries.
 For further information about workshops, please get in touch!

 Pete Judge (Composer)